Housewife: History

 In the 1960s in western countries, it was becoming more accepted for a woman to work until she got married, when it was a widely held belief that she should stop work and become a housewife.
 Many women believed that this was not treating men and women equally and that women should do whatever jobs they were able to do, whether they were married or not.

 The Feminine Mystique, a 1963 book by Betty Friedan which is widely credited with sparking the beginning of second-wave feminism in the US, discussed, among other things, the lives of housewives from around the US who were unhappy despite living in material comfort and being married with children.
+In the 1950s, American society strongly encouraged women to become housewives, suggesting that true happiness came from taking care of the home and family.
+Most women were expected to marry young—around age 20—and spend their lives supporting their husbands and raising children.
+Their main responsibilities included shopping, cleaning, and caring for kids, while also helping their husbands succeed in school or work.
+Being a housewife was seen as part of the "American Dream," and many women aimed to create the perfect family life.
+However, not all women felt happy in this role.
+Writer Betty Friedan talked to many housewives across the country and found that many of them felt empty or unfulfilled.
+In her book The Feminine Mystique, she explained how some women tried to ignore these feelings by staying busy with more chores or having more children.
+Some people believe this unhappiness came from a lack of opportunities for education and careers.
+The idea that housewives had an easy life was also challenged.
+In reality, many women felt stressed and tired from the demands of housework, a condition sometimes called "housewife’s fatigue".
 At this time, many women were becoming more educated.
 As a result of this increased education, some women were able to earn more than their husbands.
 In very rare cases, the husband would remain at home to raise their young children while the wife worked.
 In 1964, a US stamp was issued honoring homemakers for the 50th anniversary of the Smith-Lever Act.